knaaptime/pysal-scipy20/README.md

 #### Global & Local spatial autocorrelation

-Exploratory spatial data analysis and overview of measures of spatial autocorrelation statistics such as Moran's *I* and the join-count statistic.
+Exploratory spatial data analysis and overview of measures of spatial autocorrelation such as Moran's *I* and the join-count statistic.

 ### Applied Spatial Analysis of Neighborhoods